eigenfoo-archives/distributional-embeddings/code/README.md

-#Usage

 ## Preprocess script
 This script takes in a data file and saves a pickle with the token dictionary.
-It also filters out words below a certain threshold. :x
+It also filters out words below a certain threshold.

 Usage:
 ```